wangzheng456123/HDGrid/README.md

 ### HDGrid:

-- This repo contain sample implementation of HDGrid.
+- This repository provides a reference implementation of HDGrid for evaluation purposes.

 #### BUILD: